chivian/chivian/README.md

 <img src= 'Banner two.png' />

 ### Hello World!
 Thanks for stopping by!!
 #### I am a business woman who ditched a 9 year career in the fast paced world of enterprise sales and govenment contracts for my one true passion: Using computer alogorithims to solve problems of all kind.
-I have a background in electrical/electronics engineering amd ICT but best of all I am a mummy!!!
+I have an extensive  background in electrical/electronics engineering amd ICT but best of all I am a mummy!!!

-#### A few housekeeping notes.........
+#### Ok now before I bore you with stories on how my daughter is a genius and is so adorable , A few housekeeping notes.........

 - 🔭 I’m currently working on improving tax governance, processes and regulation in emerging markets with data science and analytics
 - 🌱 I’m currently learning everything!!
 But most especially machine learning with IBM cloud